borsch/messaging-practice/messaging-practice-activemq/README.md

 1. Start all services as describer in Run step
 2. Push message using following command `curl http://localhost:8082/send-and-receive?message=some-test-message`, observe service logs & check response to http request

+#### Virtual topics

+1. Start all services as describer in Run step
+2. Push message using following command `http://localhost:8082/virtual-topic?message=some-test-message`, observe service logs.
+   Note that two different services (ie `amq-consumer` & `amq-consumer-2`) receive them message
+3. Restart docker containers using command `docker-compose up --build --scale amq-consumer-2=3` which will start three instances of `amq-consumer-2` service
+4. Repeat start 2 few times and observe logs.
+You should see that different instances of `amq-consumer-2` receives message, but never two or more receive same message